UrbsLab/RARE/README.md

 16) mutation_probability: the probability of each feature in a bin to be deleted (a proportionate probability is automatically applied on each feature outside the bin to be added (recommendation: 0.03 to 0.1)
 17) elitism_parameter: the proportion of elite bins in the current generation to be preserved for the next evolutionary cycle (recommendation: 0.2 to 0.4)

-The RARE Variant Data Simulators (RVDSs) are functions that create simulated data for testing/evaluating RARE.
+<ins>RARE Variant Data Simulators<\ins> (RVDSs) are functions that create simulated data for testing/evaluating RARE.
 1) The RVDS for Univariate Association Bin (called RVDS_One_Bin) creates a dataset such that no rare variant feature is 100% predictive of class, but an additive bin of features is fully penetrant to class.
 2) The RVDS for Epistatic Interaction Bin creates a dataset such that no rare variant feature or bin of rare variant features is predictive of class, but an epistatic interaction between a common feature and an additive bin of rare variant features is 100% predictive of class.